kapnkron/rustbot/CHECKLIST.md

 ## Feature Implementation

 *   **Trading Strategy:**
-    *   [x] Implement the actual logic for trading strategies using ML predictions.
+    *   [/] Implement the actual logic for trading strategies using ML predictions. // Python backtester implements a version; Rust core needs to consume ML signals and act.
 *   **API Client Completeness:**
     *   [ ] Implement the placeholder methods in API clients (`get_quote_from_symbol`, `get_exchanges`, etc.) if needed.
 *   **Monitoring:**